RehanAhmad13/du-soc-chat-svc/README.md

-# DU SOC Chat Service
+# Chat Service

-This repository implements a secure, real-time, multi-tenant chat subsystem for the DU SOC Portal.
-Built with Django REST Framework and Django Channels, the service ensures tenant isolation, auditability, and seamless backend integration with SIEM/SOAR/ITSM tools.

-## Key Features
+This repository contains a mini-project assigned by my advisor in which I was assigned to developing the backend of a microservice requested by one of the organization's clients.
+The backend was built with Django REST Framework and Django Channels.
+It includes the following key functionalities: tenant isolation and auditability.
+Key functionaltiies are:
 - Tenant-isolated chat threads
 - Structured communication via question templates
 - Real-time messaging (WebSockets via Django Channels)
-- Linked to alerts, incidents, and ITSM tickets
-- Tamper-evident logs and exportable transcripts
-- File attachments with encrypted storage
-- Mobile-ready (React Native parity)
-- Browser-based interface built with React for richer interaction

 ## Architecture Overview
-The chat service is built as a standalone Django project using Django REST Framework for APIs and Django Channels for WebSocket support.
-Each tenant operates within an isolated schema or database, ensuring strict segregation of data.
-Redis serves as the channel layer backend for real-time message fan-out and presence tracking.
+The chat service is built using Django REST Framework for APIs and Django Channels for WebSocket support.
+Each tenant operates within an isolated schema or database which ensures strict segregation of data.
+Redis serves as the channel layer backend for real-time messaging and presence tracking.
+All authentication tokens include a tenant identifier claim.Message and file objects contain a `tenant_id` field that is enforced through DRF permissions and Channels middleware.
+Here are all the details

-### Tenant Isolation
-- All authentication tokens include a tenant identifier claim.
-- Database queries and WebSocket connections are scoped to the tenant context.
-- Message and file objects contain a `tenant_id` field that is enforced through DRF permissions and Channels middleware.

 ### Real-Time Communication
 - WebSocket endpoints use JWT authentication to establish a session bound to a tenant.